-Summer is a great time to be out foraging and Lamb’s Quarters can grow very abundant this time of the year.
-It seems like every time I have been out for a hike I see wild Lamb’s Quarters.
+Summer is a great time to be out foraging, and Lamb’s Quarters can grow very abundant this time of the year.
+It seems like every time I have been out for a hike; I see wild Lamb’s Quarters.
 I like to eat Lamb’s Quarters in salads or sauteed with some garlic and olive oil.
-It has a mild flavor of spinach and is closely related to quinoa family.
+It has a mild flavor of spinach and is closely related to the quinoa family.

 Identifying Lamb’s Quarters

-Lamb’s Quarters also know as Goose Foot or wild spinach is fairly easy to identify.
+Lamb’s Quarters, also know as Goose Foot or wild spinach, is fairly easy to identify.
 It likes to grow in yards and open areas.
 If you have a garden, it likes to grow in and about your vegetables.
 I allow it to grow in my garden and add the young leaves to the salad.
 The leaves resemble a goosefoot and are jagged and roughly diamond-shaped.
 The plant can grow quite tall with a pale green or whitish cast.
-Lamb’s Quarters has been eaten by native people for thousands of years.
+Native people have eaten lamb’s Quarters for thousands of years.
 It is high in vitamins A and C.

 I like to pick the leaves and keep the plant intact.
 Look for healthy full leaves, which are great for use in cooking.
 The young smaller leaves go well in a salad.

-Make sure to thoroughly wash your Lamb’s Quarters in some cold water.
+Make sure to wash your Lamb’s Quarters in some cold water thoroughly.
 I like to get a large bowl and submerge the leaves in water and vigorously shake them with my hands.
 Then remove them and place them into a salad spinner to remove the excess water.

 I find that sauteing the leaves like spinach is the best way to eat Lamb’s Quarters.
 Start by sauteing some garlic with olive oil for about 2 minutes, then add the leaves and cook until they wilt.
 Add some salt and pepper and a squeeze of lemon.
 It is surprising how much it tastes like spinach.
 It would be tough to tell them apart.